OCA/stock-logistics-warehouse/stock_location_release_channel_restriction/readme/CONFIGURE.md

 - If you want to apply that restriction only on some specific locations, check the 'Specific Release Channel Restriction'.
 It won't be applied on children locations.
-- If you want to take into account all pending incoming operations in that location too, check the 'Release Channel Restriction For Incoming Moves' box too (that appears only if 'mixed' restriction is not selected above).